 Exciting rapids to navigate, and an expanse of water to travel standing up on a paddle board that will make you feel like a capable amazonian with surprisingly little effort.

 Coming to yourself to hear your inner voice more clearly.

 Connecting with and sharing with other adventurous souls.

 Travel to base camp (We are happy to arrange travel for ease and joy)

 We've had a few super fit ladies, but mostly a little in between and even a woman expecting her first child!
 So far the balance of challenge, rest, integration and play on this one seems to satisfy as well as unwind.
 Do expect to paddle for long periods, we have a distance to cover, the amount of time to rest and play depends on our paddling speed, the water level and the wind.

 Do let us know about any medical conditions, prescriptions etc. We will also check in with everyone to be sure we're good to go.

 You will naturally need your South African passport or Visa, and have at least 6 months before your passport expires.
 You will also need to find out about the visa requirements for Namibia from your country of origin.
 The Orange River borders South Africa and Namibia, so some nights we sleep on the South African side and some nights on the Namibian side.
-Our take out point, the place where we come off the river, is on the Namibian side, which means we will cross the border from Namibia into South Africa to return to the Richtersveld Wilderness Camp, but this year we are on a new section of the River for us, that doesn't require the border crossing.
+Our take out point, the place where we come off the river, is usually on the Namibian side, which means we cross the border from Namibia into South Africa to return to the Richtersveld Wilderness Camp, but this year we are on a new section of the River for us, that doesn't require the border crossing.
 There is no need to consider visa's for Namibia this year, we will stay in South Africa.

 Guide boats will carry all our food supplies, and guides will prepare delicious dinners by fire.
 Mornings there will be tea and coffee and a fire going to help get us moving.